GabrielSilveiraa/GMSNetworkLayer/README.md

 ### CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate GMSNetworkLayer into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
 pod 'GMSNetworkLayer', '~> 1.1'